-One of the few times that refinancing your loans makes sense is if it is for a lower interest rate.
-If it is higher than what you are currently paying, then rarely would it be beneficial for you.
+One of the few times a student loan refinance makes sense is if it is for a lower interest rate.
 You may also find offers for either a fixed-interest rate or a variable-rate loan.

 If you decide to refinance your loans through a private lender, you will be able to shop around for different interest rates.
 Ultimately, these companies will be competing for your business, which in turn could lead to a very competitive rate for your new loan.

-8. What Will My New Payment Terms Be if I Refinance?
+What Will My New Payment Terms Be If I Refinance?

-If you refinance, it could change the number of months and/or years you have to repay the borrowed amount.
-Like so many other aspects of your finances, there are multiple payment options when it comes to payment terms.
+If you refinance, it could change the number of months or years you have to repay the borrowed amount.

 The shorter the payment terms, then the higher your monthly payment will be.
 A shorter amount of time means you should be paying less interest over the life of the loan.

 The Department of Education offers the option to consolidate your federal loans.
 All of your federal loans are combined into one monthly loan payment, with the government being the lender.
 This is called a Direct Consolidation Loan.